Dr. Sara Cernadas-Martin, Senior Post-Doc

-Dr. Sara Cernadas-Martin has had a long relationship with IOCS and is currently our Senior Post-Doctoral Associate.
+Dr. Sara Cernadas-Martin has had a long relationship with IOCS and until recently was our Senior Post-Doctoral Associate.
 Sara is an interdisciplinary scientist with knowledge spanning the fields of marine biology, molecular genetics, and conservation ecology.
-She supervises and manages the fisheries-related research of the ShiRP Project, and is working with Dr. Pikitch to establish our new environmental DNA (eDNA) program to track species richness in Long Island estuaries.
+She supervised and managed the fisheries-related research of the ShiRP Project, and worked with Dr. Pikitch to establish our new environmental DNA (eDNA) program to track species richness in Long Island estuaries.

 Some of her students have been so inspired by Sara that many have joined our organization as volunteers or interns!
 Sara's incredible dedication to teaching and student support has been recognized by the Nuria Protopopescu Memorial Teaching Award, a competitive award granted to those who demonstrate excellence, innovation, and creativity in lesson plans and student engagement.